glamrock/cryptocat/README.md

 * Cryptocat provides strongly encrypted, secure communications.
 However, it is not a replacement to GPG.
 Think responsibly if you are in extreme, life-threatening situations.

 ## About
 Cryptocat is developed by [Nadim Kobeissi](http://nadim.cc).
 It uses parts of the [crypto-js](http://code.google.com/p/crypto-js/) library and the Bitcons iconset.
-Furthermore, Cryptocat is indebted to Paul Brodeur, David Mirza, Hasan Saleh, Morgan Sutherland and Tina Salameh for their suggestions and beta testing.
+Cryptocat is indebted to Paul Brodeur, David Mirza, Hasan Saleh, Morgan Sutherland, Tina Salameh, and Mikel Iturbe Urretxa.